-1. At the official start of the meeting, make the following statements.
-If a foreign language translator(s) is present, instruct them to repeat.
+- 1. At the official start of the meeting, make the following statements.
+If a foreign language translator(s) is present, instruct them to repeat. - a.
+(Insert language here, address: general statement regarding nondiscrimination and availability of language and accessibility accommodations, including assistance in providing written comments) - b.
+Include instructions on site-specific accessibility considerations, such as accessible emergency exits. - 2.
+The MPO is required to "demonstrate explicit consideration and response to public input" (23 CFR 450.316).

-To make sure all of you have an equal opportunity to participate in this event, we have foreign language interpreters available and the meeting materials are available in alternate formats, such as large print.
-If you need such services, let a member of staff know.
-Point out site-specific accessibility considerations, such as accessible emergency exits.

-2. The MPO is required to "demonstrate explicit consideration and response to public input" (23 CFR 450.316).
 During a public outreach event, this requires affording attendees with opportunities to voice comments, questions, and concerns and provide an adequate response at the event or by following up in writing or at subsequent public outreach opportunities.